click here to return home

 Back in 1790, then-Rachel Robards separated from her abusive and adulterous husband.
 A year later, she married her long-time friend Andrew Jackson.
 Here’s the kicker: her divorce to her first husband was never finalized, so her marriage to Jackson was technically invalid.
 Legally, this counted as bigamy.
 Morally, this was simply un-Christian!

 Once the Republicans found out, there was no way to stop them.
-Despite Rachel finalizing the divorce in 1794—34 years earlier—newspapers left and right printed dastardly words about the primordial relationship between Jackson and his wife.
-The country spoke of her embarrassing ex as if it were for the good of society.
+Newspapers left and right printed dastardly words about the distasteful relationship between Jackson and his wife.
+The country judged her old relationship as if it were for the good of society.

 The clock ran out on October 31, the start of the voting period.
 Back then, voting was a time-consuming process as thousands of ballots were hand-counted and mailed to DC on horseback.
 Imagine how long it would take if everyone could actually vote.
 Finally, by December 3, the results were in…

 Andrew Jackson would be the seventh president of the United States.
 He was also the first Democrat to hold the office.
-I should also note that he was the last of an older generation as well, as he was the last veteran of the American Revolution to hold the office, and even one of the last presidents to have been born before the Revolution.
+I should also note that he was the last of an older generation as well.
+He was the last veteran of the American Revolution to hold the office, and even one of the last presidents to have been born before the Revolution.
 I’m surprised the Republicans did not pursue a birther argument against him.

 In the interim between victory and inauguration, a terrible tragedy struck the Jacksons.
 On December 22, just in time for Christmas…